Partha0294/CodeAPITesting/README.md

 Put status code when execution gets complete.

-Command to execute: mvn clean
+Command to execute: mvn clean, mvn test

 Output will produce in a html format.